Unleavened bread feast

 4. Part of the temple offerings, very often mixed with oil (Lev.
 28 and many others.

-5. Is a picture of Jesus, his body, in the communion (Luke 22:19 and the body of his followers 1 Cor.
+5. A picture of Jesus, his body, in the communion (Luke 22:19 and the body of his followers 1 Cor.
 5:7)

 The number 7 and purification are so often connected.
 It is mentioned so many times that one had to wait 7 days before being ritually cleansed.
+They had to stay unleavened for 7 days, and in this way they experienced a purification.
+The number 7 is a picture of when something has been completed, like from a-z.
+The days of Creation is also from 1-7 There is completion happening with the significant number 7

 Jesus and the Feast of Unleavened Bread